myquay/hugo-theme-peripheral/README.md

 This theme has minimal dependencies, on page load the following resources are requested

 * Site CSS file (all CSS resources concatenated to a single file
-* Google Analytics, and subsequent events _(if enabled)_
 * favicon

 ## License